-433. COMPUTER GRAPHICS.
-(Credit, 3 hours; Contact, 6 hours).
-This course will give students hands-on experience in an internship with the guidance in the design of aprotfolio for today's computer graphic industry.
+433. COMPUTER GRAPHICS (Credit, 3 hours; Contact, 6 hours).
+This course will give students hands-on experience in an internship with the guidance in the design of a portfolio for today's computer graphic industry.
 Students must have a working knowledge of Adobe Illustrator, PageMaker, and Photoshop.
 Permission of instructor.

-440. AFRICAN-AMERICAN ART (Credit, 3 hours; Contact, 6 hours).
-An examination of the ealiest known African-American artists through the 1960s and their individual contributions to the visual language.
+440. AFRICAN-AMERICAN ART (Credit, 3 hours; Contact, 3 hours).
+An examination of the earliest known African-American artists through the 1960's and their individual contributions to the visual language.
 Course fulfills University requirement for African-American experience.
 Prerequisites: None.
-Offered Fall only.
+Offered fall only.

-441. TWENTIETH CENTURY ART (Credit, 3 hours; Contact, 6 hours).
-A student of the movements and styles of modern art and an exposure to contemporary artists.
+441. TWENTIETH CENTURY ART (Credit, 3 hours; Contact, 3 hours).
+A study of the movements and styles of modern art and an exposure to contemporary artists.
 Prerequisite: None.
 Offered spring semester only.

-494. SENIOR PROJECT (Credit, 3 hours; Contact, 6 hours).
+494. SENIOR PROJECT (Credit, 3 hours each; Contact, 6 Hours).
 Art majors ONLY: By faculty recommendation.
-Independent work in presentation for senior exhibit in the final semester.
+Independent work in preparation for senior exhibit in the final semester.
 May be repeated for a maximum of six credits.
 Art majors may opt to select a 300 or 400 level arts/humanities course as a substitute for senior project.